 Try it out; many websites can calculate it for you.
-It is incredibly impressive.
+It is imposing.

 All Tarot cards and Numerology are opinionated.
 The reading you receive is looking into your subconscious to show you what lessons or experiences of the inner self.

 This can be used if you need an understanding of what is happening in your life.
-It is incredibly exciting to see what cards come up in your readings and what lessons and experiences that are happening in your life to cause those cards to show up
+It is fascinating to see what cards come up in your readings and what lessons and experiences cause those cards to appear.

-When Numerology and Tarot cards are used together, you get a better meaning of the reading of the cards, which allows you to deep dive into your soul a little more.
-Well-known as a tourist fun, these readings are highly influenceable and will enable you to dig a little deeper into what you want out of life.
+When Numerology and Tarot cards are used together, you get a better meaning from reading the cards, which allows you to dive deep into your soul a little more.
+Well-known as tourist fun, these readings are highly influenceable and will enable you to dig deeper into what you want out of life.

-In the end, Numerology does not encompass all of what everything a tarot reading is meant to accomplish.
+Ultimately, Numerology does not encompass everything a tarot reading is meant to accomplish.
 However, the association between the two is clear.

-The numerological analysis and tarot reading can work hand in hand to provide a complete picture of traits, goals, abilities, and characteristics of an individual and the challenges they may face.
+The numerological analysis and tarot reading can work hand in hand to provide a complete picture of an individual’s traits, goals, abilities, and characteristics and the challenges they may face.